Milestone-Proposal:Colossus

 The operator would then thread the paper tape through a gate and around the pulleys of a transport mechanism (known as the bedstead on account of its appearance) and adjust the tape tension.
 The bedstead was arranged such that one tape could be loaded whilst another previous one was being run.
 A switch controlled whether Colossus read the "near" or the "far" tape in the bedstead.

 After performing various resetting and zeroing tasks, the Wren operators would, under instruction from a cryptanalyst, set up a bank of panel switches and jack plug connections for the desired pattern searches.
 In addition a series of decade switches were set to indicate thresholds at which pattern match counts were to be reported.
 The Wrens would then start the bedstead tape motor and illuminate the photoelectric tape reader lamp.
 When the tape was up to speed, they would operate the master start switch.
 The machine would then run calculating totals according to the programmed settings and the resulting counts would be output to a modified IBM electric typewriter.
-These would be given to the cryptanalyst who would use the computed results to work out the Lorenz machine settings for the enciphered message and have it translated to German plaintext.
+These would be given to the cryptanalyst who would use the computed results to deduce the Lorenz machine settings for the enciphered message and eventually have it translated to German plaintext.

 Programming Colossus